-Throughout the remainder of 2022/23 and in 2023/24, officers will closely monitor the government's announcements relating to the local government finance system and assess the implications of these on the council's funding for 2025/26 and future years.
+Officers will closely monitor the government's announcements relating to the local government finance system and assess the implications of these on the council's funding for 2026/27 and future years.

 1.3 Fair Funding Review

 The government is reviewing how it assesses the relative needs and resources of English local authorities, so that it can distribute funding to councils based on a more robust and up-to-date approach.
 Its review (the Fair Funding Review) aims to address concerns that the current formula for determining each council's Baseline Funding Level (BFL) is unfair, out of date and overly complex.